cloudflinger/aws-k8s-vpn-starter-kit/README.md

 -   Run the script using the `source` command
     -   ``` source aws_exporter.sh MY_PROFILE_NAME ```

+### Option 3 - use docker_env.list

+You can add the AWS env vars and their values to `docker_env.list` if you prefer.
+We do not recommend this, because you will end up committing these secrets to your repository, and it is not likely what you want.

+### Docs on IAM users and access keys

-If none of this is making sense, read these docs:
+If none of this is making sense, try reading these docs:

 -   [Creating your first IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)
 -   [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)